In this blog we look at the changes to the rules affecting a charity’s permanent endowment and other restricted funds.

 What action should you take now?

 If you have not looked at your permanent endowment and restricted funds for some time, you should press ahead with a review of them now so that you can establish whether the charity could be using them more effectively.
-For small funds, you may want to press ahead to make changes under the current regime which, in most cases, offers a simpler set of mechanisms for making changes.
+For small funds, you may want to press ahead to make changes under the current regime before the changes come in later this year which, in most cases, offers a simpler set of mechanisms for making changes.
 If you wish to change purposes of larger funds without an express power of amendment, unless it is urgent, you may wish to wait for the new amendment power.

 What action do you need to factor into future plans?

-A funds review will draw out any changes which will be more straightforward to make when the Bill becomes law (for example, changing purposes of larger funds) and should be put on hold for the time being.
+A funds review will draw out any changes which will be more straightforward to make when the new rules come into force (for example, changing purposes of larger funds) and should be put on hold for the time being.

-Charities which would like to access their permanent endowment but want to take a less radical route than spending may want to wait for the introduction of the new borrowing power.
-Unlike the existing regime, the new power to borrow will not require Charity Commission consent and provides a useful alternative to releasing permanent endowment restrictions altogether.
+Charities which would like to access their permanent endowment but want to take a less radical route than spending may now want to make use of the new borrowing power.
+Unlike the previous regime, the new power to borrow does not require Charity Commission consent and provides a useful alternative to releasing permanent endowment restrictions altogether.

-The Charities Bill, which came out of Lord Hodgson’s review of the Charities Act back in 2012 and the Law Commission’s report on Technical Issues in Charity Law in 2017, is intended to make life easier for charities by reducing regulation and clarifying grey areas in the law.
-In this new blog series, we untangle the new Bill to pull out the key points your charity will need to know, action now and plan for.
+The Charities Act 2022, which came out of Lord Hodgson’s review of the Charities Act 2006 back in 2012 and the Law Commission’s report on Technical Issues in Charity Law in 2017, is intended to make life easier for charities by reducing regulation and clarifying grey areas in the law.
+In this blog series, we untangle the new Act to pull out the key points your charity will need to know, action now and plan for.
 Catch up with all the blogs in the series here.